chasharpur/uk-compare/README.md

 instead of laboriously climbing each tree in turn.

 ## Transpositions
-Unlike Myer's algorithm, Ukkonen's works equally fast no matter how dissimilar two versions are.
+Unlike Myers' algorithm, Ukkonen's works equally fast no matter how dissimilar two versions are.
 This is a great feature, but it has a dark side.
 Transpositions, where the left and right parts of an alignment are on opposite sides of an already aligned piece of text in the middle, are not distinguished from direct alignments.
 For example, in Harpur's poem Eva Gray he writes in the c-version:

     Through Memory’s echoes Passion’s wrong